Moșna, Sibiu

 Moșna (Meschen; Muzsna) is a commune located in Sibiu County, Transylvania, Romania.
-It is composed of three villages: Alma Vii, Moșna, and Nemșa.
-Moșna and Alma Vii have fortified churches.
+It is composed of three villages: Alma Vii (Almen; Szászalmád), Moșna, and Nemșa (Nimesch; Nemes).
+All three have fortified churches, although the fortifications in Nemșa are far less well-preserved.

 The commune is situated on the Transylvanian Plateau, in the northern part of the county.
 It lies at a distance of 10 km from Mediaș and 73 km from the county seat, Sibiu.
 The river Calva flows through Alma Vii.